 Please note: the event option is only available for Marketing Hub Enterprise accounts.

-You can filter contacts by workflow status.
-For example, you can create a list of contacts who are currently active in a specific workflow, have never completed a specific workflow, or have met a specific workflow's goal.
+Filter contacts by workflow status.
+For example, you can create a list of contacts who are currently active in a specific workflow.

 Please note: the workflow status option is only available for Marketing Hub Professional and Enterprise accounts.

-You can filter contacts by a call-to-action (CTA) status.
-For example, you can create a list of contacts who have seen or not seen a specific CTA, or contacts who have or have not clicked a specific CTA.
+Filter contacts by a call-to-action (CTA) status and refine this by date or number of times.
+For example, you can create a list of contacts who have seen all variations of a specific CTA more than twice.

 GoToWebinar webinar status